PrestaShop/prestashop.github.io/content/news/posts/2026/improved-discounts-system.md

 twitter_image: /assets/images/theme/banner-ps-project.png
 ---

-Discounts are a pivotal element in e-commerce, driving sales and customer loyalty.
+Discounts are a pivotal element in ecommerce, driving sales and customer loyalty.
 As shops grow, the complexity of managing these promotions increases, often highlighting limitations in flexibility and performance.
 Recognizing these challenges, we embarked on a mission to revamp the discounts system in PrestaShop, aiming for a solution that is both powerful and easy to use.

 Here is a closer look at the improved discounts system coming to PrestaShop 9.1.